 - Enable the city to properly fund current services over time, with allowances for inflation and population fluctuation;

-- obligations under the five pension systems as those obligations become due over time; and
+- Meet the city's obligations under the five pension systems as those obligations become due over time; and

 - Purposely increase the aggregate funded ratio of the four pension systems and to ensure their fiscal health.